alicegetmanchuk/alicegetmanchuk.github.io/index.markdown

 title: Home
 position: 1
 ---
-My name is Alice, and I am testing this right now.
+### HOME

+My name is Alice Getmanchuk.
+This website is currently a work in progress...